TechnoLibre/erplibre_addons_ar/README.md

 To enable gesture detection and handling in the AR scene, you need to include the gesture detector and handler scripts.
 These scripts are included using two <script> elements that link to the gesture-detector.js and gesture-handler.js files respectively.
 Additionally, the <a-scene> element has a gesture-detector attribute that enables gesture detection and a gesture-handler attribute that enables gesture handling.

-## Ar.js Code Generator
-### All of the images are located in the Word document, so you can follow the generator tutorial step-by-step

-Step 1: Go to the following link: https://ar-js-org.github.io/AR.js-Docs/

-Step 2: Choose the "Marker-based" option and click on "Start Building."

-Step 3: Upload an image of the marker you want to use, and make sure to download it for future reference.

-Step 4: Choose the content that you want your marker to display.

-Step 5: Download the package.

-Step 6: Export your project to GitHub so that you can use it on other platforms with GitHub Pages.
-Make sure that the main HTML file is named "index.html."

-Step 7: Go to "Settings" in the top right of the repository.

-Step 8: Click on the "Pages" tab.

-Step 9: Choose the main branch in the branch options and click on "Save."

-Step 10: Choose a custom domain name and click on "Save."

-Step 11: Click on the generated link to access the website.

-Step 12: Log in to GitHub from other platforms and navigate to the generated link above.
-Display the downloaded marker in front of your camera to see the results.

 ## Red to Green Camera Filter
 ### Here is the JavaScript code that applies a red-to-green filter to the camera feed